Who Is Tonya Harding?

 In 1994, she earned notoriety when ex-husband Jeff Gillooly hired a hitman to assault skater Nancy Kerrigan at the Olympic trials.
 Harding pleaded guilty to hindering the investigation into Kerrigan's attack, and was subsequently banned from competing in the U.S. for life.

 Harding pleaded guilty to hindering the investigation into Kerrigan's attack, which allowed her to avoid jail time.
-Under the plea bargain, Harding was stripped of her '94 national title and banned from competing in the U.S. for life.
+Under the plea bargain, Harding was stripped of her gold from the 1994 U.S. Championships.
+She was also banned from competing in the U.S. for life.

-Since 1994, Harding has sought the spotlight in other ways, including several television guest appearances on shows such as Rosanne, Larry King Live and The Weakest Link.
+Harding has sought the spotlight in other ways since the end of her ice skating career in 1994, including several television guest appearances on shows such as Rosanne, Larry King Live and The Weakest Link.
 She has also participated in televised celebrity boxing matches, garnering fame for her winning bout against Paula Jones on the popular FOX show Celebrity Boxing in 2002.

 Harding made her official debut as a professional boxer — a career she would hold only briefly — in February 2003, losing the undercard match of the Mike Tyson-Clifford Etienne bout in a four-round decision.
 In 2008 she was a commentator on the popular truTV program The Smoking Gun Presents: World's Dumbest.